slaclab/F2_live_model/README.rst

 >>> f2m.refresh_all()
 >>> # even more code!

 The second method is to stream data in real-time, which is more resource intensive.
-This can be handled either by using a contexet manager (preferred) or with the provided .start and .stop functions.
+This can be handled either by using a context manager (preferred) or with the provided ``.start`` and ``.stop`` functions.

 >>> from F2_live_model.bmad import BmadLiveModel